-The Employer agrees to pay the dental premiums necessary to provide one hundred (100) percent of the carrier's scheduled coverage negotiated with the College of Dentists and Surgeons for "Basic Procedures", sixty (60) percent coverage for "Restorative Procedures", fifty (50) percent coverage for "Orthodontic Procedures", to a lifetime maximum of \$3,000.00 per patient.
-An employee shall be eligible for coverage under this plan from the first of the month following the month in which the employee completes six (6) continuous months of employment, and successfully completes their probation period.
+The Employer agrees to pay the dental premiums necessary to provide 100% of the carrier's scheduled coverage negotiated with the College of Dentists and Surgeons for "Basic Procedures", 60% coverage for "Restorative Procedures", 50% coverage for "Orthodontic Procedures", to a lifetime maximum of \$3,000 per patient.
+An employee shall be eligible for coverage under this plan from the first of the month following the month in which the employee completes six continuous months of employment, and successfully completes their probation period.